 2. Find your JLab device on your phone or laptop and pair them

-iPhone.
-Go to Settings and then Bluetooth.
-Turn on Bluetooth.
-Look for your Jlab device under “OTHER DEVICES” and tap on it to connect.
+Open the Settings app and then select Bluetooth.
+Turn on Bluetooth if it's off.
+Look for your JLab device under 'Other Devices' and tap on it to connect.

 3. Confirm successful pairing

-When you have successfully paired your JLab device to your phone or laptop, the LED will either stop blinking and blink slowly, depending on model.
-Some models will also give you a verbal cue that the headphones have successfully paired.
+When you have successfully paired your JLab device to your phone or laptop, the LED will become solid white or stop blinking, depending on the model.
+Some models will also give you a verbal cue that the headphones have successfully paired